Lump Sum Settlements

 Workers may agree to settle their medical expenses, wage loss benefits, or both.
 However, in doing so, they give up their right to future compensation and perhaps additional benefits they may have obtained through litigation.
-Considering these high stakes, it is advisable to contact a Philadelphia workers’ compensation lawyer to see whether a lump sum settlement is the best choice for you.
+Considering these high stakes, it is advisable to contact an experienced workers’ compensation lawyer to see whether a lump sum settlement is the best choice for you.

 Benefits of Agreeing to a Lump Sum Settlement